jlainema/xsimd/docs/source/api/batch_manip.rst

    :project: xsimd

-In the specific case when one needs to conditionnaly increment or decrement a batch based on a mask, :cpp:func:`incr_if` and :cpp:func:`decr_if` provide specialized version.
+In the specific case when one needs to conditionally increment or decrement a batch based on a mask, :cpp:func:`incr_if` and :cpp:func:`decr_if` provide specialized version.